Set up AI agents for customer support in less than 10 minutes

 The power of taking responsibility

 Yeah, it might feel unfair to apologize when you didn't personally screw up.
 But here's the thing — when you're representing your company, you're the face of that organization.
-Taking responsibility will help you come out in a much better light in your customer's eyes.

 There's a difference between these two responses: